DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/table-of-contents.md

 Click the **Insert Table of Figures** button in the **References** tab and select a command to insert a table of figures.

 ## Update a Table
-If a navigation table displays outdated information (outdated headings/captions or outdated page numbers) after changing the document, set the pointer in the table and click the **Update Table** button in the **References** ribbon tab to update the table and display the correct information.
+If a navigation table displays outdated information (outdated headings/captions or outdated page numbers) after changing the document, place the pointer in the table and click the **Update Table** button in the **References** ribbon tab to update the table and display the correct information.